cogentcore/core/tensor/README.md

 The `Tensor` interface is implemented at the basic level with n-dimensional indexing into flat Go slices of any numeric data type (by `Number`), along with `String`, and `Bool` (which uses [bitslice](bitslice) for maximum efficiency).
 These implementations satisfy the `Values` sub-interface of Tensor, which supports the most direct and efficient operations on contiguous memory data.
 The `Shape` type provides all the n-dimensional indexing with arbitrary strides to allow any ordering, although _row major_ is the default and other orders have to be manually imposed.

-In addition, there are four important "view" implementations of `Tensor` that wrap another "source" Tensor to provide more flexible and efficient access to the data, consistent with the NumPy functionality.
+In addition, there are five important "view" implementations of `Tensor` that wrap another "source" Tensor to provide more flexible and efficient access to the data, consistent with the NumPy functionality.
 See [Basic and Advanced Indexing](#basic-and-advanced-indexing) below for more info.

-* `Rows` provides a row index-based view, with the `Indexes` applying to the outermost _row_ dimension, which allows sorting and filtering to operate only on the indexes, leaving the underlying Tensor unchanged.
-This view is returned by the [table](table) data table, which organizes multiple heterogenous Tensor columns along a common outer row dimension, and provides similar functionality to pandas and particularly [xarray](http://xarray.pydata.org/en/stable/) in Python.
-Organizing data systematically along the row dimension eliminates many sources of ambiguity about how to process higher-dimensional data, and any given n-dimensional structure can be reshaped to fit in this row-based format.

-* `Sliced` is a more general version of `Rows` that provides a sub-sliced view into the wrapped `Tensor` source, using an indexed list along each dimension, not just the outermost one.
+* `Sliced` provides a sub-sliced view into the wrapped `Tensor` source, using an indexed list along each dimension.
 Thus, it can provide a reordered and filtered view onto the raw data, and it has a well-defined shape in terms of the number of indexes per dimension.
 This corresponds to the NumPy basic sliced indexing model.

 * `Masked` provides a `Bool` masked view onto each element in the wrapped `Tensor`, where the two maintain the same shape).
 Any cell with a `false` value in the bool mask returns a `NaN` (missing data), and `Set` functions are no-ops, such that the tensor functions automatically only process the mask-filtered data.

 * `Indexed` has a tensor of indexes into the source data, where the final, innermost dimension of the indexes is the same size as the number of dimensions in the wrapped source tensor.
 The overall shape of this view is that of the remaining outer dimensions of the Indexes tensor, and like other views, assignment and return values are taken from the corresponding indexed value in the wrapped source tensor.

+* `Reshaped` applies a different `Shape` to the source tensor, with the constraint that the new shape has the same length of total elements as the source tensor.
+It is particularly useful for aligning different tensors binary operation between them produces the desired results, for example by adding a new axis or collapsing multiple dimensions into one.

+* `Rows` is a specialized version of `Sliced` that provides a row index-based view, with the `Indexes` applying to the outermost _row_ dimension, which allows sorting and filtering to operate only on the indexes, leaving the underlying Tensor unchanged.
+This view is returned by the [table](table) data table, which organizes multiple heterogenous Tensor columns along a common outer row dimension, and provides similar functionality to pandas and particularly [xarray](http://xarray.pydata.org/en/stable/) in Python.

+Note that any view can be "stacked" on top of another, to produce more complex net views.

 Each view type implements the `AsValues` method to create a concrete "rendered" version of the view (as a `Values` tensor) where the actual underlying data is organized as it appears in the view.
 This is like the `copy` function in NumPy, disconnecting the view from the original source data.
 Note that unlike NumPy, `Masked` and `Indexed` remain views into the underlying source data -- see [Basic and Advanced Indexing](#basic-and-advanced-indexing) below.